-‘Natural’ has become a catch-all for a school of hard-core winemaking that eschews many modern winemaking techniques.
+What is Lo-Fi wine?
+You may have heard the term ‘natural wine’ before… ‘natural wine’ has become something of a catch all for a school of hard-core winemaking that eschews many modern winemaking techniques.
 By and large, this means either organic or biodynamic agriculture, indigenous yeasts (preferably those from the vineyard), little (if any) oak, no additions - such as acidification, and as little sulfur as humanly possible.

 So what does lo-fi wine mean to us?

 It means winegrowing with integrity.
 It is much more than sustainability.
 It's a holistic approach to growing, making and even selling wine in the most authentic way possible.
-Likewise, hand picking and dry farming are ideals to strive toward.
+Likewise, hand picking and dry farming are ideals to be celebrated.

 Organic/biodynamic viticulture is the ideal but for us, it is not the be-all and end-all.
 Where wines are grown organically and biodynamically we have taken pains to acknowledge this but we also want to actively encourage producers (through supporting their wines) to move in this direction.